akashKarmakar02/amberj-httpserver/README.md

 ## License

-Amberj HttpServer is licensed under the MIT License.
+Amberj HttpServer is licensed under the GPL-3.0 License.
 See the [LICENSE](LICENSE) file for more details.

----

-For more information, visit the [Amberj HttpServer GitHub repository](https://github.com/akashKarmakar02/amberj/).